Davidwanlong/cprg-218-lab-2/recipes.md

 Instructions:
 1. Preheat oven to 375°F (190°C).

 2. Combine flour, baking soda, and salt in a bowl.

 3. Cream together butter, white sugar, and brown sugar until smooth.

 4. Beat in eggs one at a time, then stir in vanilla.

 5. Gradually blend in the dry ingredients.

 6. Stir in chocolate chips.

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.

 8. Bake for 8 to 10 minutes or until golden brown.

 9. Cool on wire racks.

+   ### Sweet Pine Kernel Corn

+   ​     Ingredients:

+   1. Pine kernel

+   2. fresh corn

+   3. sugar

+      Instructions:

+      1. Preheat oven to 375°F (190°C).

+      2. Combine fresh corn, baking pine kernel, and sugar in a bowl.

+      3. Bake for 8 to 10 minutes or until golden brown.

+         ​

+      ​